shenhuiying2017/azure-docs.es-es/includes/virtual-machines-common-cli-deploy-templates.md

         ]
     }

-### Paso 2: Obtención del disco duro virtual
+### <a name="step-2:-obtain-the-vhd"></a>Step 2: Obtain the VHD

-Obviamente, necesitará un archivo .vhd para esto.
-Puede usar otro que ya creado en Azure, o puede cargar uno.
+Obviously, you'll need a .vhd for this.
+You can use one you already have in Azure, or you can upload one.

-Para una máquina virtual Windows, consulte [Creación y carga de un disco duro virtual de Windows Server en Azure](../articles/virtual-machines/virtual-machines-windows-classic-createupload-vhd.md).
+For a Windows-based virtual machine, see [Create and upload a Windows Server VHD to Azure](../articles/virtual-machines/virtual-machines-windows-classic-createupload-vhd.md).

-Para una máquina virtual Linux, consulte [Creación y carga de un disco duro virtual que contiene el sistema operativo Linux](../articles/virtual-machines/virtual-machines-linux-classic-create-upload-vhd.md).
+For a Linux-based virtual machine, see [Creating and uploading a virtual hard disk that contains the Linux operating system](../articles/virtual-machines/virtual-machines-linux-classic-create-upload-vhd.md).

-### Paso 3: Creación de la máquina virtual con la plantilla
+### <a name="step-3:-create-the-virtual-machine-by-using-the-template"></a>Step 3: Create the virtual machine by using the template

-Ahora ya puede crear una máquina virtual nueva basada en .vhd.
-Cree un grupo en el cual realizar la implementación a través de `azure group create <location>`:
+Now you're ready to create a new virtual machine based on the .vhd.
+Create a group to deploy into, by using `azure group create <location>`:

     azure group create myResourceGroupUser eastus
     info:    Executing command group create